fukuheih/pose-estimation-form-evaluation/README.md

-# Squat Form Evaluation Using Pose Estimation
+# Training Form Evaluation Using Pose Estimation

 ## Overview
 This project evaluates training form using pose estimation.